FRINXio/FRINX-machine/README.md

 Architecture overview [here](docs/fm_architecture.md).

 # How to install and run FRINX Machine
-You can deploy the FM either locally with all services running on a single node, or you can distribute UniFlow and UniConfig instances across multiple nodes.
-UniFlow is always running on the docker swarm manager node.
+You can deploy the FM either locally with all services running on a single node, or you can distribute Workflow-Manager and UniConfig instances across multiple nodes.
+Workflow-Manager is always running on the docker swarm manager node.

 * [Installation](#installation)